hackclub/winter/andriy-malyshchak.md

 Problems: Some problems that I may encounter is weird software imcompatabilities, and potential hardware malfunctions.
 I'll tackle those problems by going on Donkeycar's support page as well as going through YouTube videos of past projects...

+Additional info: The RC car that I chose is one of the models that the website lists as compatible with the hardware.
+As I move through different iterations, I'll probably run into more alternatives(these are just tested).
+The antennas and Wifi card are used for communicating to the ground station.
+Wifi card enables connection, while antennas boost that connection.
+The car is connected to a laptop while coding and operates on its own via the different sensors on the car.
+The camera feeds the image into the Nvidia Jetson Nano => into PCA servo controller => motor/steering.
+Initial success will be if the car is able to follow a demarked loop that I'll probably draw with chalk on the ground(or something similar).

 ## Budget